-At some point, every business has to answer a big question that may seem kind of trivial at first: How often should we pay our people?
+How often should you pay your employees?
 While something like pay frequency may not seem all that important, there are a bunch of legal and practical implications for both employers and employees.

 Here’s a high-level look at what you need to think about when you decide how to compensate your employees, a deeper dive into the pros and cons of different pay schedules, plus stats that show what other small businesses are doing.
 We hope this provides good background, but you should definitely double-check the schedule you set up with an accountant or lawyer to make sure you’re getting it right.